 Conclusion

-In the US, “turkey baster pregnancy” is a slang label for syringe-based attempts at home.
+In the US, “turkey baster pregnancy” is slang for syringe-based attempts at home.
 If you explore this path, keep it clean and simple, time around ovulation, and understand your state’s legal framework.
 If progress stalls or you prefer clinical oversight, speak with a clinician about testing, clinic IUI, or other next steps.